-Back to school season is almost upon us, and thousands of college students across the Commonwealth are planning their classes.
+This fall, as thousands of college students across the Commonwealth are settling into their first-semester classes, the Massachusetts Joint Committee on Higher Education will convene on October 7th to hear arguments for one of Project Bread's top legislative priorities, An Act Establishing the Massachusetts Hunger-Free Campus Initiative.
 Hunger isn’t a topic often associated with discussions of going to college, and yet the numbers are startling:

 Groups that already experience systemic discrimination based on race, gender, and/or sexuality are also disproptionately affected by food insecurity: